thomasebsmith/fleet/docs/index.md

 functionality as possible, relying on the standard library.
 The standard library attempts to be consistent and universal.

+Fleet is statically typed, but it offers type inference.
+This allows you to produce clean code without sacrificing type safety.
+Fleet will also have modern features like optionals, generics, and implementations of basic data structures available in its standard library.

 ##### Grammar
 ```
 comment: /#.*?\n/